pytorch/botorch/CONTRIBUTING.md

 3. If you have changed APIs, update the documentation.
 Make sure the documentation builds.
 4. Ensure the test suite passes.
-5. Make sure your code passes both `black` and `flake8` formatting checks.
+5. Make sure your code passes both `ufmt` and `flake8` formatting checks.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").